EducloudHQ/ecommerce-api-with-cdk-typescript/content/resource_stack/introduction.md

 The `Queue` construct is used to define an Amazon Simple Queue Service (SQS) queue.
 You can specify the queue's properties, such as its name and message retention period.

-## AWS SST Resources Used
+## AWS CDK Resources Used

-AWS SST provides several resources that can be used to deploy your serverless application:
+AWS CDK provides several resources that can be used to deploy your serverless application:

 ### AWS::DynamoDB::Table